 Contact Lenses are a thin lens placed directly on the surface of the eye.
 They are worn by 150 million people worldwide, mainly for vision correction but also for cosmetic and therapeutic reasons.
-Broadly speaking, they are suitable for anyone and at Urquharts, we have children as young as 10 on our Direct Debit Scheme, right through to those in their 70s and beyond.
+Broadly speaking, they are suitable for anyone and at Urquharts, we have children as young as 6 on our Contact Len Care Plan, right through to those in their 70s and beyond.

 In addition to age, vision correction is no longer a limiting factor either.
 Regardless of whether you are long or short sighted, or even have astigmatism, almost everyone who needs eyesight correction can now wear contact lenses.
 There are also multifocal options for those who need different lens powers for distance and close work or only have reading glasses.

 At Urquharts, we provide a comprehensive monthly care plan for all of our Contact Lens Wearers.
 But why sign up?